 5. Opportunities to give back and make a difference

 From skill gap to breakneck competition, there are several main concerns to be aware of before choosing CE as a career option.
-While there are many benefits to pursuing a career in civil engineering, there are also some potential drawbacks to consider, including:
+While there are many benefits to pursuing a career in civil engineering, there are also some potential drawbacks to consider.
+These are the disadvantages of civil engineering:

 1. The work can be physically demanding sometimes